Slickness/100DaysofCode/README.md

 ### Day 5 20 Aug 2018
 Did not actually code today, but watched and read information on scrapy and xpath

+### Day 6 21 Aug 2018
+Decided to get back to the basics, and try to build a stock scraper using only build in modules